So, you might wonder, do I really need spiritual protection? And why?

 And once again, as I said before, if you feel the need for someone to support you as you go through this process, I can always recommend that you put yourself in the hands of a good, qualified professional, such as a therapist or a counsellor.

-You can also subscribe to this site using either the RSS feed or the "Subscribe" box on the right-hand column.
+You can also subscribe to this site using the "Subscribe" box on the right-hand column.

 If you liked this article you might also enjoy: